aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/week05/index.md

 ## Homework

 Start thinking about your final project and what you want to do.
 You have until March 10, 2023 to come up with a project proposal.
 Start working on it now.
 Document your process on your website.
+You will get more detailed instructions on the format of the project proposal next week.

 See the following pages for information: